Learn cPanel

 Before you can access the phpMyAdmin functionality, you need to log into your cPanel account with us.
 To do so, please check our tutorial on how to access the cPanel service.

-Once logged ins, please navigate to the “Database” section and click on the “phpMyAdmin” icon.
+Once logged in, please navigate to the “Database” section and click on the “phpMyAdmin” icon.

-Clicking on the result redirects you to the “phpMyAdmin” feature allowing you to start managing your database.
+Clicking on the result will redirect you to the “phpMyAdmin” feature, allowing you to start managing your database.

 Exporting Databases